Polish Language Lessons in Cazale Haiti

 More information about about Polish language lessons in Cazale in the associated video on Twitter

 You can watch the full video on Śladami Polonii’s YouTube channel.
 If you are unable to follow along in Polish, you can see English captions by changing the YouTube settings as follows: Click or touch the YouTube CC (closed captions) icon.
 By default, you will see closed captions in Polish.
 Next, click or touch the cog icon.
-In the dialogue box that shows, click or touch on Subtitles/CC(2) and then click or touch the right arrow and choose English (United States).
+In the dialogue box that appears, click or touch Subtitles/CC (2), then click or touch the right arrow and select English (United States).

-I highly recommend the full length version of this excellent video presentation by Mateusz Jakubowski.
-It offers you a unique insight of life in Cazale and of educational achievements that the children have already achieved.
+I highly recommend the full-length version of this excellent video presentation by Mateusz Jakubowski.
+It offers you a unique insight into life in Cazale and the educational achievements that the children have already achieved.

 What you can find out from the video